-- 1. If it is necessary to make a one-time emergency procurement to continue service or obtain goods, the purchase shall be made, and a log of all such purchases shall be maintained by the district.
-The following emergency procedures shall be followed.
-All emergency procurements shall be approved by (Name and Title of person).
-At a minimum, the following emergency procurement procedures shall be documented:

-- item name
+- - Item name

-- dollar amount
+- Dollar amount

-- vendor
+- Vendor

-- reason for emergency
+- Reason for emergency

-- 2. If the emergency purchasing need requires a contract, all books, records and other documents ative to the award of the contract must be retained for three (3) years after final payment.
+- 2. If the emergency purchasing need requires a contract, all books, records and other documents relative to the award of the contract must be retained for three (3) years after final payment.
 Specifically the SFA/Sponsor shall maintain, at a minimum, the following documents:

 - Written rationale for award cost or price;

 - A copy of the original solicitation;

 - The bidding and negotiation history and working papers;

 - The basis for contractor selection;

-- Approval from the State agency to support a lack of competition when competitive bids or offers are not obtained:
+- Approval from the State agency to support a lack of competition when competitive bids or offers are not obtained;

 - The terms and conditions of the contract;

 - Any changes to the contract and negotiation history;

 - Billing and payment records;

 - A history of any contractor claims;

 - A history of any contractor breaches